Skip to content Skip to footer

 Weather

-Irkutsk experiences cold winters with temperatures dropping below freezing, while summers are mild and pleasant.
-Average temperatures range from -20°C in winter to around 20°C in summer.
-Rainfall is moderate throughout the year, with higher precipitation in summer.
-Humidity levels are generally low, especially during winter.
-Air quality can vary but is generally good.
+Irkutsk experiences a continental climate with cold winters and warm summers.
+Average temperatures range from -20°C in winter to 17°C in summer.
+The region receives moderate rainfall throughout the year with higher precipitation in the summer months.
+Humidity levels are relatively low, and air quality is generally good.

 Language